sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![Setting master key](/img/keepassxc/master-password-blank.png)

-Since this is the key that opens the door to all of our passwords, we want to make this very hard to guess.
-For this reason I recommend using as _passphrase_ of about six random words, like "pushiness earthly snowsuit overcast agile unlinked" or "stadium bazooka pastime battery survey scorpion".
+Since this password is the key that opens the metaphorical door to all of our passwords, we want to make this password very hard to guess.
+For this reason I recommend using as _passphrase_ of about six random words.
+Some examples "pushiness earthly snowsuit overcast agile unlinked" or "stadium bazooka pastime battery survey scorpion" (do not choose these exact ones because, lol, they're on the internet now).

 Thankfully, KeePassXC has a built-in tool to randomly generate passphrases for us.
 Just click the die icon on the right side of this screen, and the password generator will appear.
 Since we want to generate a passphrase, click the "Passphrase" tab.